hal9ai/hal9/website/docs/intro.md

 # Intro

-**What is Hal9?** Hal9 is a Python library to help you write your own versions of ChatGPT -- We refer to those applications as Generative Apps since they use GenAI.
+**What is Hal9?** Hal9 is a platform to help you write your own versions of ChatGPT -- We refer to those applications as Generative Apps since they use GenAI.

 ### Generative AI